HOME—US Scouting—Boy Scouts of America

 Exploring (coed, for ages 10-20)

-- A descendant of the earlier Explorer and Explorer Scout programs, now operating under Learning for Life (BSA affiliate) since 1998
+- A descendant of the earlier career-awareness Exploring program, now operating under Learning for Life (BSA affiliate) since 1998

 - Exploring is a non-traditional, work-site-based program.